 Things We Said Today proved less complicated to record, taking just three attempts to complete.
 Take one was a false start, but the second take formed the basis of the released song.
 A third take saw a second vocal track by Paul McCartney, plus tambourine and piano parts.

 The afternoon session began at 2.30pm and ended at 5.45pm.
 The Beatles recorded When I Get Home in 11 takes before returning to Any Time At All.
-The some was completed in four takes, with the addition of the middle eight, piano and guitar, and a vocal part by McCartney.
+The song was completed in four takes, with the addition of the middle eight, piano and guitar, and a vocal part by McCartney.

 Also on this day...